10 Alarming Signs You’re Oversharing on Social Media

 3. Venting On Social Media

-Social media can be an outlet for people to vent out their feelings in the hope of connecting with others and sharing their experiences.
+Social media can be an outlet for people to vent their feelings in the hope of connecting with others and sharing their experiences.
 As a result, anything that is now on the internet can never be erased.
 Many people have access to your personal feelings and even personal information that can later be used for illegal blackmailing.

 4. Number Of Social Media Apps